Wilthos/Brick-Break-Space-Shooter-Project/Get_Wrecked/Get Wrecked/Combo Text box.md

 - Have text break or explode or dissolve when the combo is broken
 - Maybe animate every character separately
 	- or at least animate the updated numbers separately
+- Wiggle scales to 10
+	- Max wiggle at 10
+- At 20, get rainbow
+	- We can also adjust aspects of the rainbow with increasing combo from 20 to 50
+- At 50, Change from wiggle to something else
+	- Like pulsing in scale
+	- And also a pulsing in illumination